Twitter Sentiment Analysis for Brand Insights

 Of course, the traditional method of performing sentiment analysis is possible.
 But what happens when your data starts to grow or the cost of manual tasks outweighs the investment in automation?
 Sentiment analysis with machine learning is simple, fast, and accurate.
 Apart from that, it provides consistent results with a relatively high accuracy level.

 When it comes to social media tracking, there are a whole lot of different tools out there.
 But, Repustate is clearly different.
 Why?
 We use Artificial Intelligence (AI) to model natural language accurately.
-Whether you are experienced in coding or not, our API will seamlessly handle all your sentiment analytics tasks.
+Whether you are experienced in coding or not, our sentiment analysis API will seamlessly handle all your sentiment analytics tasks.

 At Repustate, we create AI technology that features language-specific models that can detect sentiment and disambiguate named entities from various sources, including social media, news, surveys, and feedback forms.